 I moved to Phoenix for High School

-I joined the Air Force Academy
+At 17 - I joined the U.S. Air Force